 There are a lot of ways to create a more flexible marketing strategy.
 One is to integrate a fully-functioning agile methodology into your marketing efforts.
 We’ve previously written about the benefits of agile marketing, and for organizations willing to commit to this kind of intra-organizational disruption, the approach offers unprecedented accountability and complete freedom to turn on a dime on a moment’s notice.

 But we recognize that for many organizations, agile marketing is too far a swing of the pendulum, and it can make it difficult to navigate long-term goal-setting or forecasting.

-So rather than adding to the headache that is leading a marketing department in 2017, we have a more straightforward, three-step strategy for creating an efficient, effective, and modern marketing strategy:
+So rather than adding to the headache that is leading a marketing department today, we have a more straightforward, three-step strategy for creating an efficient, effective, and modern marketing strategy: